mozilla/crash-ping-ingest/README.md

 can be piped in stdin).

-[reports_on_demand_crash_ids.py](./reports_on_demand_crash_ids.py) reads processed ping output from the ingester in stdin and will choose crash ids to be sent through Remote Settings to get more reports for particular signatures.
+[reports_on_demand_crash_ids.py](./reports_on_demand_crash_ids.py) reads processed ping output from the ingester as file arguments and will choose crash ids to be sent through Remote Settings to get more reports for particular signatures.
 It checks Socorro to determine whether particular signatures need reports or not.

 ## Taskcluster